k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### TDM Web Services

-Import and deploy all TDM Web Services (APIs) to the Fabric project.
+Deploy all TDM Web Services (APIs) to the Fabric project.
 These Web Services are invoked by the TDM Portal application, and they constitute of the back-end layer of the TDM Portal application.

 As the TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories, which would simplify the TDM version upgrading.

 ### Generic TDM Interfaces

 Import and deploy the following [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) into the project's **Shared Objects**:
-- **DB_CASSANDRA** - this is the connection to the Cassandra DB.
-Edit the IP address according to the environment if you use the DB_CASSANDRA as the Fabric system DB.

 - **POSTGRESQL_ADMIN** - this is the admin connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 This interface is used by the **TDMDB flow** in the **TDM LU** to create the TDM DB in the PostgreSQL DB.

 - **TDM** - this is the connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 Edit the IP address according to the environment.